njtromp/cato/README.markdown

 These two causes combined with the fact that replacement parts are hard to get your hands on and the fact that I had a spare GPS Bluetooth dongle started me thinking.
-What if I can use the GPS dongle for determining the speed and have a small (Raspberry PI) computer control a electronic motor that drives the speed gauge?
+What if I can use the GPS dongle for determining the speed and have a small (like a Raspberry PI) computer control a electronic motor that drives the speed gauge?

 # Components
 I needed some different components that get everything working

 ## Hardware
 * a small computer
 * a USB Bluetooth dongle